Dollar falls on more unwinding of bullish bets after Fed

 NEW YORK The U.S. dollar fell for a second straight session against a basket of major currencies on Monday after traders unwound bullish dollar positions on the likelihood that Federal Reserve policy will be accommodative over the near term.

-The euro continued to strengthen against the dollar after European Central Bank President Mario Draghi said he expected consumer prices to rise gradually by the end of the year even if they might remain very low or negative in the months ahead.
+The euro continued to strengthen against the dollar despite comments from European Central Bank President Mario Draghi on the central bank's bond-buying stimulus plan.
+The plan has a weakening effect on the euro.

-Analysts said traders took this as a sign that the ECB may end its bond-buying scheme early, though Draghi said it intended to carry out purchases at least until end-September.
+"With the ECB (quantitative easing) program firmly in place, the euro's sensitivity to ECB rhetoric is likely to be lower," said Vassili Serebriakov, currency strategist at BNP Paribas in New York.

-"Draghi's optimistic comments...added fuel to the recovery in the euro," said Kathy Lien, managing director at BK Asset Management in New York.
+Analysts said failed progress in talks on Monday between German Chancellor Angela Merkel and Greek Prime Minister Alexis Tsipras could lead the euro to give back some gains against the dollar.

-The dollar was down 1.2 percent against the Swiss franc CHF=EBS at 0.96460 franc, not far from a two-week low of 0.96295 franc hit last week.
-The dollar index, which measures the greenback against a basket of six major currencies, was last down 1.07 percent at 96.860.
+The dollar was down 0.95 percent against the Swiss franc CHF=EBS at 0.96690 franc.
+The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.83 percent at 97.100.